 Most festivals in this world have their legends and origins.
 And Thailand’s Songkran is no different.
 There is a mythological story explaining the significance of this refreshing festival too.
 However, the tales of Songkran and its root might be wilder than you imagined.

-Thai Songkran comes from India.
+The legend of Songkran comes from India.
 It twists and combines the Sankranti, celebrating the sun’s transition to Capricorn, and the color-throwing Holi together.
 However, Songkran has an original myth involving a duel of wits between a man and a deity that ends in bloodshed and the goddess’s intervention.

 Now, this intro might have stirred your craving for storytime.
 So, read on to dive deeper into the legend of Thailand’s Songkran festival and its significance.